jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 The weirdest thing was, my app would run perfectly fine in development mode.
 But it would fail when I ran it in container.

-There is a reason for it.
-To keep the image size to a minimum, I was using a distroless java 11 image.
+There is a reason for it (or thats what I thought at the time).
+To keep the image size to a minimum, I was using a distroless java 11 base image.
 On the other hand, on my dev machine I was using `OpenJdk 11`.
 This java 11 distroless image was buggy as far as I can tell.

 Finally, after wasting one day trying to fix this, I gave up and shifted to good old `openJdk:11`.
 Although I had to compromise the image size (which increased 3x), atleast I got the service running.